International Arbitration in Lebanon: Recognition and Enforcement of Arbitral Awards

 • This rule is considered a matter of public policy, and courts are required to apply it.

-Even if the award specifies payment in USD, courts often apply the official exchange rate of 1,507 LBP/USD, as mandated by Lebanon’s Code of Money and Credit.
-Although some recent rulings have applied alternative rates, there is no consistent approach yet.
+Applicable Exchange Rate: Even if an award specifies payment in USD, courts often apply the official exchange rate of 1,507 LBP/USD, as mandated by Lebanon’s Code of Money and Credit.
+Although some recent rulings have applied alternative rates, there is currently no consistent judicial approach.

 Final Remarks

-Lebanon has a well-established legal framework for recognizing and enforcing arbitral awards.
-However, the country’s ongoing financial crisis has created real obstacles for creditors, especially when enforcing awards involving foreign currency.
+Lebanon possesses a well-established legal framework for recognizing and enforcing arbitral awards.
+However, the nation’s ongoing financial crisis has created tangible obstacles for creditors, especially when seeking to enforce awards involving foreign currency.
+Until legislative reform or consistent case law provides clarity, award creditors should anticipate enforcement in Lebanese pounds at the official exchange rate, irrespective of the currency stipulated in the award.